 1. Respiratory Infections

-To bearded dragons, respiratory illness occurs in too cold, too hot, or poorly ventilated living environments.
+To bearded dragons, respiratory illness occurs in too-cold, too-hot, or poorly ventilated living environments.

 Stress, poor diet, and overcrowding can contribute to respiratory infection.
+Here are the most significant symptom of lung diseases:

 - Hard and raspy breaths